Making Fiends (web series): Games

-A flash game that is put on the website on Halloween.
+A flash game that is put on the website on Halloween (web series style.)
 Unlike the Christmas Bonus and Thanksgiving Treat, its URL is not available on the official website year-round, although it can be played here (renamed Pumpkin Plunkin on Nick.com).
 At the beginning of the game, the rules are explained by both Charlotte and Vendetta.
 The overall objective is to throw pumpkins at Charlotte while she moves around the screen in various costumes.
-The maximum is 30 and there are different end screens depending on how any pumpkins you throw at Charlotte.
+The maximum is 30 and there are different end screens depending on how many pumpkins you throw at Charlotte.

-DVD Releases
+DVD releases

 The Season One DVD was first shipped out on December 10, 2004.

 The Season Two DVD was first shipped out on December 14, 2005.